EnkiduGilgamesh/C-Tutorial/1_Grammar/README.md

 }
 ```

-If the value of `expression` is equal to one of the `case`'s `constant-expression`, the statement under that `case` will be executed.
+If the value of `expression` is equal to one of the `case`'s `constant-expression`, the statement after that `case` will be executed until the `swith` statement's end or meeting a `break`.
 If none of the `constant-expression` match the value, the statement under `default` will be executed.
 Like the `else`, `default` is also not essential.
 For instance

 ```c
 int main ()